BrutalBirdie/brave-bookmark-tabgroup/README.md

 - **Through Extension**: Select a bookmark in the popup and click "Open Selected Bookmark" or "Open Selected Folder"
 - **Through Bookmark Bar**: Click any bookmark normally - if it has a tab group assignment, it will automatically open in that group
-- **Note**: Automatic assignment when clicking bookmarks from the bookmark bar works best when the tab group already exists

 ### Clearing Assignments